7 Best Things To Do In Boston Cruise Port + Port Info

 The neighborhood also houses the iconic Old North Church, a site forever etched in American history, as it was where two lanterns were hung to signal the beginning of the American Revolution.
 The church’s impressive steeple continues to dominate the North End skyline, serving as a testament to its historical significance.

 And what’s a visit to the North End without savoring authentic Italian cuisine?
-The neighborhood boasts an array of family-owned eateries, cafes, and trattorias where you can indulge in mouthwatering dishes that pay homage to Italy’s culinary traditions.
+The neighborhood boasts a wide variety of family-owned eateries, cafes, and trattorias where you can indulge in mouthwatering dishes that pay homage to Italy’s culinary traditions.
 From handmade pasta to delectable pastries, the North End offers a true Italian dining experience.

 Before you leave, be sure to make a stop at Mike’s Pastry, a local institution famous for its cannoli.
 These sweet, cream-filled delights have become a beloved North End tradition, and it’s a delightful way to end your exploration of this historic and culturally rich neighborhood.